|Position:||Assistant Director for Academics|

-Medford Moorer is in his first year as an academic coordinator in the Herbst Academic Center, joining the athletic department staff on August 1, 2011, from across campus, where he had been working in administration as the graduate coordinator in the Civil Engineering department for five years.
+Medford Moorer is in his fifth year as an academic coordinator in the Herbst Academic Center, joining the athletic department staff on August 1, 2011 from across campus, where he had been working in administration as the graduate coordinator in the Civil Engineering department for five years.
+His main sport responsibilities are with the football (offensive players and specialists) and the women’s tennis teams.

 Prior to returning to his alma mater in 2006, he worked one year at Texas A&M as an assistant in academics.
 That followed two years as a teacher for a charter school in metro Denver, his first full-time position after he completed his college football career for the Buffaloes.